benal20/Agenda.gml/README.md

 })
 ```
 If the Agenda was created from a Todo, you may optionally pass `true` into `cancel` to complete the source Todo immediately.
+<br>Otherwise, the Todo will not be completed automatically.